If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 What happens next?

 Releasing some of the funds from your home doesn’t have to be complicated.
 We’ve laid out all the steps for you so you can understand the process.
 Your equity release adviser will also keep you updated every step of the way.

 Step 1: See how much equity you could release

-Get a free, no obligation quote using our equity release calculator to see how much cash you could release from your home.
+Get a free, no obligation quote using our equity release calculator to see how much you could release from your home.
 It compares the whole market to find an equity release plan that could suit you.

 Step 2: Advice and recommendation

-You need to book an initial consultation with your local, independent equity release expert at a time that suits you.
+You need to book an initial telephone consultation with your local, independent equity release adviser at a time that suits you.
 Following this, should you decide to proceed, your adviser will look at all the products available on the market and book a second consultation with you to provide you with a personalised product recommendation and suitability report based on your circumstances.

 Step 3: Application

 Once you’re satisfied the plan suits all your needs, your adviser will complete an application form and deal with all the supporting documentation needed.
 Your home will then undergo an independent, professional valuation at a time suitable to you.
-An offer based on this valuation will then be given to you by the plan provider.
+An offer based on this valuation will then be sent to you by the plan provider.